pallets/jinja/docs/sandbox.rst

 .. versionadded:: 2.6

-For maximum performace Jinja2 will let operators call directly the type specific callback methods.
+For maximum performance Jinja2 will let operators call directly the type specific callback methods.
 This means that it's not possible to have this intercepted by overriding :meth:`Environment.call`.
 Furthermore a conversion from operator to special method is not always directly possible